Building your site’s custom CTR curve

 Part 4: Project the Impact of Ranking Changes

-It can be desirable to report predicted impacts of SEO based on keyword-ranking changes.
+It can be desirable to report the predicted impacts of SEO based on keyword-ranking changes.
 This might involve projecting how many more clicks a Query and Page combination will get if the Position is increased by a given amount.
 It’s tempting in this situation to defer to outdated CTR data such as that from AOL’s 2006 leak:

 Or better yet, something like this.
 However, I prefer to base my projections on data coming directly from the site, using my own calculations.
 If you have come this far, then it really isn’t very difficult.